glycerine/rbook/README.md

 binary is also serving a live web view of the session to any (or multple) web browsers.

-As plots are saved they are shown inline in realtime with the R code, in the browser, as in a Jupyter notebook.
+Like a Jupyter notebook, plots can be saved and shown inline with the R code.

 R output and free-form comments can also be logged.

 Since all graphics, comments, code, and chosen output are logged, rbooks form a simple, compact, and append-only digital lab notebook for R.